AUGUSTAProductions

 Where research becomes creative.

-Every ad is a structured combination of four variables.
-Each variable can be isolated, measured, and iterated on independently.
+Every ad is a structured combination of the strategic variables.
+Each one can be isolated, measured, and iterated on independently.
 This is what transforms ad testing from “let’s try a bunch of things and see what works” into a scientific process.

 Angle, Moment, Framework, Format

-The angleis the situational entry point into the persona’s core desire.
-The momentis the trigger experience brought to life on screen, Augusta’s primary scroll-stop mechanism.
+Every ad is the execution of an underlying concept: the central creative thesis the variables test.
+The angle is the situational entry point into the persona’s core desire.
+The moment is the trigger experience brought to life on screen, Augusta’s primary scroll-stop mechanism.
 The framework is the persuasion structure of the ad.
 The format is the delivery vehicle: UGC video, mid-production, high-production, static, carousel, or creator brief.
+Each angle gets a stack of hooks, the first three seconds that decide whether the ad earns the rest of the watch.

-Augusta maintains 30+ video frameworks, 22 static frameworks, and 30 creator brief structures.
+Augusta maintains a documented framework library across video, static, and creator briefs.
+Combined with the variables above, the system produces thousands of testable combinations per persona.
 Frameworks are not templates.
 Each one has a different emotional trajectory and works better for different audience states and product categories.

 · Sample frameworks from the library